-As moms, we can be so busy making the holidays magical for everyone else that we forget to stop long enough to enjoy them ourselves.
-Let’s make sure we also soak up some of the festive cheer and try to spend our energy on holiday activities that truly bring us joy.
+We can be so busy making the holidays magical for everyone else that we forget to stop long enough to enjoy them ourselves.
+Especially THIS year.
+Let’s make sure we soak up some festive cheer for ourselves and try to spend our energy on holiday activities that truly bring us joy.
 Of course, it can’t all be fun and reindeer games.
-So here are some ideas that will help the busiest month of the year unfold as smoothly as possible.
+So our Savvy Guide to December in Toronto offers up ideas that will help the busiest month of the year unfold as smoothly as possible.

 Get your skates sharpened

 Why?
-Outdoor rinks open this month in most of the country and you’ll want to take part in this most Canadian family pastime.
-You might not be able to imagine having time for lazy circles around the pond (or the flooded tennis court, as the case may be) while you jostle crazed shoppers at the mall, but remember that most kids have a full two weeks off school after Christmas and you will be desperate for active family fun.
+Outdoor rinks are open now in Toronto and you’ll definitely want to take part in this most Canadian family pastime.
+You might not be able to imagine having time for lazy circles around the pond (or the flooded tennis court, as the case may be) while you juggle holiday shopping and work, but remember that most kids have two full weeks off school before and after Christmas and you’ll be desperate for active family fun.
 In fact, it’s not too late to add skates to your own holiday wish list.

 Classic holiday stories as a family

 Why?
 There’s nothing like revisiting your favourite holiday tales at this time of year to put everyone in the festive spirit.
 Pile a few of these yuletide picks next to your little one’s bed and bring a some seasonal joy to bedtime throughout the month.
 We love Dr. Suess’s How the Grinch Stole Christmas, Charles Dickens’ A Christmas Carol, Little Tree by e e cummings, Stick Man by Julia Donaldson, Daddy Christmas and Hanukkah Mama by Selina Alko, Simon and the Bear by Eric A. Kimmel, and The Sound of Kwanzaa by Dimitrea Tokunbo.